ayrna/orca-python/README.md

 <!-- /TOC -->

-## What is ORCA?
+## What is ORCA-python?

-ORCA is an experimental framework, completely built on Python (integrated with scikit-learn and sacred modules), that seeks to automatize the run of machine learning experiments through simple-to-understand configuration files.
+ORCA-python is an experimental framework, completely built on Python (integrated with scikit-learn and sacred modules), that seeks to automatize the run of machine learning experiments through simple-to-understand configuration files.

-ORCA has been initially created to test ordinal classification, but it can handle regular classification algorithms, as long as they are implemented in scikit-learn, or self-implemented following compatibility guidelines form scikit-learn.
+ORCA-python has been initially created to test ordinal classification, but it can handle regular classification algorithms, as long as they are implemented in scikit-learn, or self-implemented following compatibility guidelines form scikit-learn.

-In this README, we will explain how to use ORCA, and what you need to install in order to run it.
+In this README, we will explain how to use ORCA-python, and what you need to install in order to run it.

-# Installing ORCA
+# Installing ORCA-python

-ORCA has been developed and tested in GNU/Linux systems.
+ORCA-python has been developed and tested in GNU/Linux systems.
 It has been tested with Python 2.7.13 and Python 3.5.3.

 ## Installation Requirements